Grave Encounters: Production

-Grave Encounters was produced in collaboration with American Express, Digital Interference, Twin Engine Films and Darclight.

 Development

+Grave Encounters was produced in collaboration with American Express, Digital Interference, Twin Engine Films, and Darclight.
 The film was written and directed by the Vicious Brothers, Colin Minihan and Stuart Ortiz.
-The pair sought to create a project in the horror genre, and in order to maintain a low budget, decided to utilise "the mockumentary format" at a time when found-footage horror films such as 2007's Paranormal Activity were achieving commercial success.
+The pair sought to create a project in the horror genre, and in order to maintain a low budget, decided to utilise "the mockumentary format" at a time when found-footage horror films such as Paranormal Activity (2007) were achieving commercial success.
 According to Minihan, he and Ortiz wondered, "why has no one made a fucking found-footage film out of these ghost-hunting shows?"

 Minihan and Ortiz wrote a script for the film roughly 85 pages in length, though they allowed the members of the cast to improvise during filming.

 Filming

 Grave Encounters was filmed in Riverview Hospital, a mental institute in Coquitlam, British Columbia; the hospital has served as a location for a number of other television and film productions.